Sixth Annual Wellness Symposium, May 15-17, 2014

-Interpersonal groups are an effective way to gain support from a variety of individuals.
+Interpersonal groups are an effective way to gain support from other individuals dealing with a variety of personal concerns.
 It is an opportunity to address boundaries, emotional intimacy, increase self-awareness, and practice new behaviors in a safe, confidential environment.
-Individuals dealing with a variety of personal concerns are appropriate for this group.
-Schedule an appointment with one of our counselors to discuss joining either the Wednesday OR Thursday group.
-Groups will be closed to new members after the first 2 weeks.
+Students are encouraged to interact with each other in an honest and genuine manner as they provide and receive feedback to each other.

 The University Counseling and Testing Service serves Idaho State University with a dual mission.
 Our counseling services mission is to support the academic, emotional, social, vocational, spiritual, cultural, and professional development of students and other members of the ISU community by offering counseling, assessment, outreach, consultation, training, and educational and health promotion services.
 Our testing services mission is to initiate and provide a secure, professional, and proctored testing environment to meet individual, University, and community needs for admission, certification, licensure, correspondence, course placement, job placement, and academic course exams.